andrewckt/building-classfier-from-posters/README.md

 ### Determine the model’s architecture

 The next step is to define the architecture of the model.
 This includes deciding the number of hidden layers, number of neurons in each layer, activation function, and so on.
 We will use a pre-trained model and weights.

 ### Train and validate the model

 The training images and their corresponding true labels will be used to train the model.
 We also pass the validation images to help us validate how well the model will perform on unseen data.

 ### Make predictions on new images

 Finally, we will use the trained model to get predictions on new images.

 ## Buidling our Image Classfier

 Our aim is to predict the genre of a movie using just its poster image.
-Can you guess why it is a multi-label image classification problem?
-Think about it for a moment before you look below.

-A movie can belong to more than one genre, right?
-It doesn’t just have to belong to one category, like action or comedy.
+A movie can belong to more than one genre and it doesn’t just have to belong to one category, like action or comedy.
 The movie can be a combination of two or more genres.
 Hence, multi-label image classification.

 The dataset we’ll be using contains the poster images of several multi-genre movies.
 I have made some changes in the dataset and converted it into a structured format, i.e. a folder containing the images and a .csv file for true labels.
 You can download the structured dataset from [here](https://drive.google.com/file/d/1iQV5kKF_KGZL9ALx9MMXk_Lg7PklBLCE/view).

 Below are a few posters from our dataset:

 <p align="center">
   <img src="testing/postersample.jpg">